Frontier gets you connected with safety-first installations. Learn more about Frontier's response to COVID-19 here.

-Whether you’re playing Call of Duty, Overwatch, or any other game with online capabilities, a reliable Internet connection is key so you can come through in the clutch.
-That reliable Internet connection is also necessary for downloading the latest console updates and patches, getting downloadable content (DLC) for your favorite games, and downloading new releases.
+Whether you’re playing Call of Duty, Overwatch, or any other game with online capabilities, a network-ready Internet connection is key so you can come through in the clutch.
+That network-ready Internet connection is also necessary for downloading the latest console updates and patches, getting downloadable content (DLC) for your favorite games, and downloading new releases.

 The Meteoric Rise of Professional Gaming

 Picture this: a stage is set up in an arena with four gaming PCs or consoles stage-left, and four gaming PCs or consoles stage-right.
 There are big screens set up so the audience can watch the action as they cheer for their favorite teams during the Call of Duty World League Championship.